industrial-edge/Performance-Analytics/docs/Installation.md

 ![Dataservice_Aspects2](graphics/Dataservice_aspect2.png)

-Connect the aspects with the connector.
+Link the variables that have been created by adding the aspects to the corresponding S7 Connector tags.

 ![Dataservice_Aspects3](graphics/Dataservice_aspect3.png)